Labrador Retriever Colors: An Illustrated Guide

 How Yellow Overrides Black and Chocolate

 Only the little e gene can mask the instructions for black or chocolate fur.
-But little e is recessive, and if the dominant gene big E gene is present, the little e gene won’t work.
+But little e is recessive, and remember that ‘switch’ effect?
+If the dominant gene big E gene is present, the little e gene won’t work.
 There are three possible combinations of E gene that a dog can inherit.
 It could have

 Only the middle of these three dogs will be yellow.
 In the first and third dog, the E gene will switch off the e gene, and the dog’s color will be determined by its B genes.
 Now let’s put all that information about B and E genes together!